CS107-gharvar4d/cs107-FinalProject/docs/documentation.md

 # ADG4 Impact and Inclusivity.

-It is important to consider the potential effects on building software and make it available to all.
-Our group philosophy is to distribute software to anyone to any purpose and make efforts to develop it in a collaborative open matter.
-A good start is the fact that all of our source code resides in Github, an open platform where everyone can collaborate.
+It is important to consider the potential effects on building software and make it available to all without distinction.
+Our philosophy is to distribute software to anyone to any purpose and make efforts to develop it in a collaborative public matter.
+A good start for this is the fact that all of our source code resides in Github, an open platform where everyone can collaborate.
+Include documentation for non-English speakers such as Spanish, with more to come in the Future.

 Our group accepts two common workflows for collaboration:

 1. Basic Shared Repository

 Clone our repo and update with `git pull origin master`, then create a working branch with `git checkout -b MyNewBranch` and make any changes to it before staging.
 Commit locally and upload the changes (including your new branch) to GitHub with `git push origin MyNewBranch`